 The Canadian Police College will offer two courses at the APA this year.
 To register for either course, please follow the link below the course title.

-Major Crime Investigative Techniques Course – May 25 to June 5, 2020
+Major Crime Investigative Techniques Course – June 7 – June 18, 2021

 APA newsLAW provides law enforcement professional with updates of recent case law and changes and amendments to criminal law, and provides information regarding the Atlantic Police Academy.
 In addition, issues in law of importance to the cadets of the Atlantic Police Academy are covered as the need arises.
 The blog is edited and maintained by Inspector Curtis Fudge, the Criminal Law, Provincial Statutes and Legislation, and Criminal Investigation learning manager for the Atlantic Police Academy.